fwupd/fwupd/plugins/android-boot/README.md

 * `DRIVE\UUID_c49183ed-aaec-9bf5-760a-66330fbcffc1&LABEL_label`
 * `DRIVE\UUID_c49183ed-aaec-9bf5-760a-66330fbcffc1`

+For some devices with eMMC boot partitions, we cannot use UUIDs or labels as they do not contain a partition table since the firmware is flashed already at offset 0 of the block device.
+To support such devices, a combination of the block device name, path, hardware name is used:

+* `DRIVE\DEVNAME_dev-mmcblk2boot0&ID_PATH=platform-1c11000_mmc&ID_NAME_DA4032`

 ## Update Behavior

 The block device is erased in chunks, written and then read back to verify.